Kevorkian Makes Case For Physician-Assisted Suicide

 The society has quietly taken a leadership role in this death-with-dignity debate since 1980.
 However, in recent years, parallel organizations and personalities, most notably Kevorkian, have stolen the spotlight away from the society, putting a more radical face on the right-to-die movement.
 Moreover, the urgency for dialogue on physician-assisted suicide escalated in the fall of 1998 when U.S. Rep. Henry Hyde (R-Ill.) advanced a bill from the House of Representatives to the Senate to essentially outlaw the practice in America.
 In November of 1998, the Hemlock Society turned to a Denver-based public relations firm to help build awareness of its perspective on the issue.

-Just two days after our initial strategic planning session, we were notified that CBS’s 60 Minutes was planning to air a controversial interview with Dr. Kevorkian, including the clip of the assisted suicide, that upcoming Sunday evening.
+We were notified that CBS’s 60 Minutes planned to air a controversial interview with Dr. Kevorkian, including the clip of the assisted suicide.

 “CBS planned to broadcast a videotape of Kevorkian injecting a terminally ill man with lethal drugs,” Chandler said.
 “This is the first time that Kevorkian admitted to administering lethal drugs himself.
 Normally, he set it up so that the patients could just push a button to release the drugs that were set up by Kevorkian.
 Legally, it’s a serious difference.”